Agentar-Scale-SQL: Advancing Text-to-SQL through Orchestrated Test-Time Scaling: Methodology

 \subsubsection{Intrinsic Reasoning SQL Generator}

 Inspired by Arctic-Text2SQL-R1 \citep{DBLP:journals/corr/abs-2505-20315}, we pursue robust intrinsic reasoning Text-to-SQL generation via a simple, execution-grounded RL framework.

 \textbf{Overview of RL Pipeline.} We adopt GRPO \citep{DBLP:journals/corr/abs-2402-03300} due to its proven efficiency and effectiveness on structured reasoning tasks.
-We conduct reinforcement learning on the BIRD training set.
+Unlike Arctic-Text2SQL-R1, we exclusively use the training data from the BIRD dataset, without any extra data.
 Formally, let $\pi_\theta$ denote our policy model parameterized by $\theta$.
 For any given input question $Q_u$, its associated evidence and schema, the model generates a set of $N$ candidate SQL queries (i.e., rollouts), $\{o_{Q,1}, \dots, o_{Q,N}\}$.
 Each candidate is then evaluated to yield an explicit reward signal, as described later.
 This per-input batch of rollouts allows for computing relative advantages, thereby stabilizing learning and fostering robust policy updates.

 The clipped surrogate objective for each sample $i$ is defined as:

 The full GRPO objective:

 where $r_i$ is the likelihood ratio $\frac{\pi_\theta(o_i|Q)}{\pi_{\theta_{\text{old}}}(o_i|Q)}$, $A_i$ is the advantage, and $D_{\text{KL}}$ is a KL-divergence penalty that keeps the policy close to a reference (supervised fine-tuned) model \citep{DBLP:conf/nips/Ouyang0JAWMZASR22}.
 The parameters $\epsilon$ and $\beta$ are tuned in practice to balance exploration and stability.